supremeimposter/My-Vault/GATE/Algorithms/Recurrence-Relation/Masters Theorem.md

 ## Generalised Masters theorem
 > [!lecture] Lecture-5.a

-- This is the case when polynomial comparison CANNOT be made and $log\; n$ is in the numerator in the cost of a function.
+- This is the case when polynomial comparison CANNOT be made and $log\; n$ is not in the denominator in the cost of a function.
 $$
 \Theta \;(f(n) \cdot log(n))
 $$